-$285 billion • The amount the auto industry is expected to generate in 20191
+$285 billion • The amount the auto industry was predicted to have generated in 2019^

-13% • The percentage of all U.S. drivers who were uninsured in 2015, that’s one in eight drivers3
+13% • The percentage of all U.S. drivers who were uninsured in 2015, that’s one in eight drivers ‡

 |Type of car||Annual cost of car insurance|

 As we mentioned earlier, at least some amount of car insurance coverage is required in almost every U.S. state.
 The state that you live in also helps determine what you’ll pay for car insurance — some states have much higher average annual insurance premiums than others.
 Here’s the average annual insurance premium by state in 2018, according to the NAIC’s 2021 report.

 Different types of car insurance coverage also contribute differently to your monthly costs.
 Liability insurance, the backbone of most policies, is required in almost every state.
 Other types of coverage that protect your vehicle, like comprehensive and collision, aren’t required by law but are part of what’s often referred to as full coverage insurance.

 The NAIC broke down the average annual premium for different types of car insurance coverage in 2018, the most recent year for which data is available.

 |Type of coverage||Average annual cost nationwide|

 Our customers saved an average of 35% a year by re-shopping